Gustav2/P5/README.md

 All of the operations can be perform **only if Node has enough energy** and if it's in **Idle** mode.

+## Harvesting

+During the Node creation we randomly select how many _lux_ it will receive based on the range.
+We also introduced day cycle, so the _lux_ value changes for each node thtough the day.

 ## Listen stage

 Node is listening to amount of seconds, which is available for it.
 If node receives a message during listening stage, it processes it.